Marvin Rees, Baron Rees of Easton

-Marvin Jonathan Rees, Baron Rees of Easton (born April 1972) is a British Labour Party politician who served as the second and final Mayor of Bristol from 2016 to 2024.
+Marvin Johnathan Rees, Baron Rees of Easton (born April 1972) is a British Labour Party politician who served as the second and final Mayor of Bristol from 2016 to 2024.
 He was created a life peer in February 2025.

 Early life and education

 Marvin Rees was brought up in Bristol, partly in Lawrence Weston and Easton, by his British mother.
 He attended St George comprehensive school in Bristol and later obtained a master's degree in political theory and government at Swansea University, and a master's degree in global economic development at Eastern University in 2000.
 Later he completed the World Fellows Program at Yale University.
 During a fellowship he assisted Tony Campolo, an advisor to President Bill Clinton.

 Early career

 Rees has worked in diverse areas throughout his career.
 He was a freelance journalist and radio presenter at BBC Radio Bristol and Ujima Radio.
 He was the Communications and Events Manager at Black Development Agency (now Phoenix Social Enterprise), an agency devoted to empowering individuals and communities through opportunities to work abroad.

 Rees was employed in the city of Bristol as the programme manager for race equality in mental health issues at Public Health, Bristol.
 He worked in the United States as an outreach assistant at the Sojourners Community and as a youth coordinator at Tearfund.